HORIBAEzSpecSDK/labview-sdk/README.md

 # Getting Started
 1. On the right side of this page, go to `Releases` and download the latest *.vip and install it along its dependencies with the VI package manager.
 2. Open LabVIEW (2023 or higher), create a new VI
-3. Go to the Block Diagram, right-click, go to `Toolkits` -> `Horiba SDK` -> `Examples` -> chose an example that fits to your hardware, e.g. a monochromator or ccd
+3. Go to the Block Diagram, right-click, go to `Horiba SDK` -> `Examples` -> chose an example that fits to your hardware, e.g. a monochromator or ccd
 4. Run the example
 5. Build your own code following the examples for the devices.